HOD101s/XMeme/README.md

 # XMeme - Manas Acharya

 XMeme is a meme directory made for [Crio Winter of doing Stage 2 phase B](https://www.crio.do/).
 Purpose was to execute a list of REST API requirements specified by Crio and integrate it with a frontend.
-Publicly hosted [here](https://xmeme-manas.herokuapp.com/) with heroku.
+Publicly hosted [here](https://xmeme-manas.herokuapp.com/) with Heroku.
 Let's dive into the project.